ChariseWalraven/travel_app/README.md

 # travel_app

-### Assignment 1 of the FlutterDevCamp
+### Week 1 Assignment 1 and 2 of the FlutterDevCamp

 :star: This app has a dark and a light mode.
 Try them both out and let me know what you think! :star:

-The purpose of this assignment was to become familiar with some of the the basics of Flutter Layout.
-Specifically, the whole page needed to scroll, not just the GridView.

 I took inspiration from Polaroid images for the DestinationTiles.

+Learning outcomes of this app (from the Assignment documents given during week 1):

+1. Learn how to create nested model classes.
+2. Flutter Navigation
+3. Passing data between the pages.
+4. Designing simple and functioning User Interface with basic Flutter widgets.